Connect with us

 The tabloid cited pressures from the media as the catalyst for the couple's separation.

-Recently, a lawyer named Joanna Tocke was cleared after being the centre of an investigation into a racially insensitive tweet she wrote about Meghan Markle and Prince Harry's daughter Diana's name.
+Recently, a lawyer named Joanna Tocke was cleared after being the centre of an investigation into a racially insensitive tweet she wrote about Meghan Markle and Prince Harry's daughter Lilibet Diana's name.

 Tocke, a family law attorney, was investigated by a regulator before being cleared and is now speaking out about her experience.